psehorne/MD5-Generator/README.md

 ## MD5-Generator
-Generate MD5 checksum of a file and compare two checksums
+Generate MD5 checksum of a file and compare two checksums.
+Written in C#.